-Use the learning objectives & Correlations to the National Science Standards provided by the North American Envirothon, https://www.envirothon.org/wildlife-guidelines as your study guide to master the wildlife portion of the Envirothon. (here’s a pdf of the objectives) These learning objectives will also provide direction to the wildlife topics (habitat, biodiversity, food chains and webs, nutrient exchange, population dynamics, wildlife management, carrying capacity, rare and endangered species, laws and regulations, wildlife diseases, wildlife resources, and legislation, etc.) to be incorporated into your current issue presentation.
+Use the learning objectives & Correlations to the National Science Standards provided by the North American Envirothon, https://envirothon.org/the-competition/curriculum-guidelines/ as your study guide to master the wildlife portion of the Envirothon.
+Wildlife Learning Objectives 2021 (pdf to download) These learning objectives will also provide direction to the wildlife topics (habitat, biodiversity, food chains and webs, nutrient exchange, population dynamics, wildlife management, carrying capacity, rare and endangered species, laws and regulations, wildlife diseases, wildlife resources, and legislation, etc.) to be incorporated into your current issue presentation.
 The topic manual provided to teams will provide supporting material for a number of learning objectives.

 Hone your Wildlife Skills with a Wildlife Resource Professional

-Pam Landry, Wildlife Education Specialist, MassWildlife is available to meet with teams between September and February, as her schedule permits, to help you obtain the skills, knowledge and understanding necessary to master the wildlife portion of the Envirothon.
-Please contact Pam (email@example.com) directly if you wish to schedule a time to focus on wildlife!
+Pam Landry, Wildlife Education Coordinator, MassWildlife is available to consult with teams between September and February, as her schedule permits, to help you obtain the skills, knowledge and understanding necessary to master the wildlife portion of the Envirothon.
+Please contact Pam (firstname.lastname@example.org) directly if you wish to schedule a time to focus on wildlife!

 Interpreting Wildlife Habitat from Aerial Photographs

-All team members & coaches should become familiar with these downloadable resource documents.
+All team members & coaches should become familiar with these downloadable or for purchase resource documents: